 In some ways, this is quite representative, because the record agrees that religious figures – Daoists, mediums, adepts of transcendence, Buddhist priests, monks and monastic institutions – were much much more active in the provision of medicine and healthcare to the general populace than the thin narrow band of elite doctors.
 There were more of them, they served wider sectors of the population, and they were more widespread.

 Scholars of religion look for, quite naturally, religion, in their sources.
 Extraordinary subjective experiences, pantheons, scriptural canons, liturgical schemas, initiation, community rites.
+Scholars of medicine focus on the material practices, theoretical history and their socio-political implications.
 We have only begun to unpack the material in these scriptures for their medical content, and there is a rich journey ahead.